keithstellyes/keithstellyesdotcom/data/homebody.md

-I am currently a student at University of Washington - Tacoma campus.
+I am currently a student and teaching assistant at University of Washington - Tacoma campus.

 My interests in programming, while varied, tend to focus on low-level code and thinking.
 This has led me to really enjoy writing in C/C++ and assembly.